 of the love of their Creator and His gift of Jesus Christ for their sins."
 The purpose of the C. S. Lewis Society's web site is "to present Christianity as such an understandable, defensible, and compelling world view that any honest investigator will accept its truth and purpose for his or her life."

 Added 7/28/03: The C. S. Lewis Society has notified NCSE of the following changes to its web site after this article appeared.
 First, mention of Unlocking has been removed from the sentence above about God's creating a great 'tsunami'.
 Second, all mentions of PBS's broadcasting the video have been removed.
 NCSE would like to thank the C. S. Lewis Society for notifying us of these changes.

-It is clear from the statements made on these web sites that the motivating factor behind the distribution
+It is clear from the statements made on these web sites that the motivating factor behind the distribution of Unlocking is evangelism.

 by Skip Evans, NCSE Network Project Director